-Zircon was regarded as a protective amulet for travelers in the 11th century, safeguarding them from disease, injury and insomnia, as well as assuring a cordial welcome wherever their travels might take them.
-The gem was also believed to hold magic powers to fight evil spirits.
+In the 11th century, people regarded zircon as a protective amulet for travelers, safeguarding them from disease, injury and insomnia, as well as assuring a cordial welcome wherever their travels might take them.
+They also believed the gem held magic powers to fight evil spirits.
 During the 14th century, zircon was popular as a safeguard against the Black Death, the great plague that wiped out a quarter of the population of Europe.
-The stone was believed to possess healing powers.
-It was prescribed to insomniacs to induce sleep, used as an antidote against poison, and as an aid to digestion.
+The stone was believed to possess healing powers: to induce sleep, as an antidote against poison, and as an aid to digestion.

-Bottom line: December’s birthstones are turquoise and zircon.
+Bottom line: The December birthstone can be either turquoise and zircon.